shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

     * **Culinary Training Programs:**  Develop online or in-person training programs focusing on specific ethnic cuisines, ensuring authenticity and quality in their restaurants.
     * **Marketing and Branding Support:**  Provide guidance on marketing their restaurants as unique cultural experiences, highlighting the specific ethnicity and its culinary heritage.
 An established 'standard' for food, like the Thai Standard gives customers the faith that the food they'll be eating is authentic.

 By supporting Nepali migrants, we can create a network of authentic Nepali restaurants worldwide, acting as ambassadors for the country's diverse culinary scene.
-This not only benefits the migrants with successful businesses but also fosters cultural exchange and attracts international food enthusiasts to Nepal for the ultimate culinary adventure.
+This not only benefits the migrants with successful businesses but also supports cultural exchange and attracts international food enthusiasts to Nepal for the ultimate culinary adventure.

 3. **A Culinary Trip Across Nepal:**